Code of Points (gymnastics): Table of elements

+As other aspects of the Code, the Table of Elements is frequently re-evaluated.
+Skills listed in the Table may have their difficulty ratings raised or lowered after evaluation by the FIG Technical Committee.
+In addition, skills that are determined to be too dangerous to the athletes may be banned outright, for example roll-out skills like the Thomas Salto.
+The Technical Committee may also give specific hazardous skills artificially low difficulty ratings to deter gymnasts from trying to compete them, such as the Biles on balance beam and the Produnova on women's vault.

 Many of the skills in the Table of Elements are named after gymnasts.
 An original element is named after an athlete when he or she is the first person to successfully perform it at an official FIG event, such as a World Championships, an Olympics, or a FIG World Cup.
 Gymnasts and their coaches must submit their original skill to the FIG before the meet for evaluation and possible inclusion in the Table of Elements.

 Judging and score tabulation

 Two panels of judges evaluate each performance.
 One evaluates the difficulty and other evaluates execution.
 The final mark is the combined total of these two scores.

-The D-score (or difficulty score) indicates the difficulty of the exercise on 3 criteria:
+The D-score (or difficulty score) indicates the difficulty of the exercise on three criteria: